ZacharyTanWeyTze/100_Days_of_Code_Python/README.md

 # 100_Days_of_Code_Python
-my personal journey through the 100 Days of Code – Python Challenge using the popular course by Dr. Angela Yu.
-I’m documenting everything I learn and build here publicly as part of my #100DaysOfCode
+My journey through the 100 Days of Code, the popular course by Dr. Angela Yu.
+Documenting learnings and scripts on GitHub as part of my #100DaysOfCode.